-- WAN: Displays the MAC address and the public IP settings - LAN: Displays the MAC address and the private (local) IP settings for the router. - Wireless LAN1: Displays the 2.4GHz wireless MAC address and your wireless settings such as SSID and Channel. - Wireless LAN2: Displays the 5GHz wireless MAC address and your wireless settings such as SSID and Channel. - LAN Computers: Displays computers and devices that are connected to the router via Ethernet and that are receiving an IP address assigned by the router (DHCP).
+WAN: Displays the MAC address and the public IP settings

+LAN: Displays the MAC address and the private (local) IP settings for the router.

+Wireless LAN: Displays the wireless MAC address and your wireless settings such as SSID and and that are receiving an IP address assigned by the router (DHCP).

+Channel.

+LAN Computers: Displays computers and devices that are connected to the router via Ethernet